 In 2009, Lolla guided the Cardinals to their first BIG EAST title after finishing 8-2-1 in the Red Division.
 The Cardinals set records in wins and shutouts with 13.
 The Cardinals also earned their highest ranking at the time at No. 5 in the nation.
 The Cardinals also advanced to the BIG EAST semifinals.
 Senior Phil Edginton was named BIG EAST Co-Defensive Player of the Year while Lolla and his staff were named BIG EAST Coaching Staff of the Year.
 Edginton and Rolfe earned first team All-BIG EAST honors, marking another first in Louisville history.
 The Cardinals earned their third consecutive NCAA Tournament bid.
 Edginton and Rolfe earned numerous All-American honors.
 Rolfe became the first Cardinal to be named a semifinalist for the Hermann Trophy.
 DelPiccolo also earned Freshman All-American honors.
 Topping off an impressive season, Othaniel Yanez was drafted by the Columbus Crew and made the final roster.

-The Cardinals fell to BIG EAST Champion Connecticut in the semifinals but earned their first at-large bid to the NCAA Tournament.
+The Cardinals fell to BIG EAST champion Connecticut in the semifinals but earned their first at-large bid to the NCAA Tournament.
 Lolla's squad was not happy just to be there, they were all business as they defeated No. 20 Duke 1-0 in Cardinal Park.
-Louisville faced No. 14 Ohio State in the second round in Columbus.
-The Cards fell 1-0 to the Buckeyes to end their most successful season in school history.
+Louisville faced No. 14 Ohio State in the second round in Columbus dropping a 1-0 decision to the Buckeyes to end the most successful season in school history.

 In his first season with the Cardinals, Lolla doubled Louisville's BIG EAST win total from the previous season to finish with a 4-5-1 record.
 The Cardinals also qualified for the BIG EAST Tournament, making its first league tournament appearance in three seasons.
 The Cardinals made a dramatic improvement at the end of the season.
 Lolla's first squad finished their last three league games with a perfect record of 1-0-2.